 To echo the shape of the roundhouse, the paths from the parking area to each cabin curve out and separate from each other as soon as possible, creating a sense of individuality, and finally, just a few metres from each roundhouse, the paths lead the guests through their own circular 'gateway', planted with fragrant climbers and flowers, leading them to their own retreat space.

 These roundhouse cabins are being marketed through an agency with projected rental revenues indicate a healthy return on investment for the site owners.
-We was delighted to have been chosen to facilitate the project, and wish Emily and Chris every success with their developing glamping business.
-You can find out more about these cabins on the roundhouse page, or if you're looking for something bespoke, please get in touch to talk through your ideas.
+I was delighted to have been involved in the project, and wish Emily and Chris every success with their developing glamping business.